 Legal Training Information

-The 2017 Attorney General’s Public Law Conference has sold out.
-A waitlist is available.
+The 2017 Attorney General’s Public Law Conference has passed.
+You can view the 2017 schedule and short session descriptions in the 2017 Conference Program Guide.
 We hope to see you in 2019!

 Contact us at 503-947-4540 or email us at LawConference@doj.state.or.us

 ADR Brownbag Workshops are free and are held from noon to 1:30 pm at the DOJ Robertson Building, 1215 State Street, Salem, Oregon 97301, in the Redwood meeting room.
 These lunchtime workshops provide an opportunity to meet with your peers and professional ADR Providers to discuss topics of mutual interest.
 These are live events (no call-in option) and are not recorded.

 Classes will be scheduled after the 2017 Attorney General’s Public Law Conference (above).

 Resources for Lay Representatives